Skip to content

 • The $4,900 price point makes the Unitree R1 the most affordable full-sized humanoid on the market.

-• Expect a long lead time with shipping currently scheduled for April 2026.
+• Expect a long lead time, with Unitree direct shipments listed from June 2026.

 • The 26 degrees of freedom allow for advanced athletic movements like handstands and cartwheels.